networktocode/jdiff/README.md

 check = CheckType.init(my_check)
 ```

-We would then need to define our json object used as reference data, as well as a JMSPATH expression to extract the value wanted and pass them to `get_value` method.
-Be aware! `netcompare` works with a customized version of JMSPATH.
+Next, define a json object as reference data, as well as a JMESPATH expression to extract the value wanted and pass them to `get_value` method.
+Be aware! `netcompare` works with a customized version of JMESPATH.
 More on that later.

 ```python
 bgp_pre_change = "./pre/bgp.json"